 - Blog posts with video content are also highly sharable

-- Google seems to favor pages with embedded videos and tends to rank them on the top page
+- Google seems to favour pages with embedded videos and tends to rank them on the top page

 It’s fairly easy to find opportunities to embed your videos in your blog posts.
 You can repurpose your written articles and create videos, which you can later embed in the original article.

 You can also reverse this process and create a new blog post related to your videos.
 In that case, you can utilize your video transcript and publish that as a text on your blog page.
 It’s added a bit of text that can help search engines index your page.

 Embedding videos in your blog posts is a sort of cross-promotion where both of your marketing assets (YouTube channel and website) get a significant SEO benefit and a boost in search traffic.

 13. Use video schema